 100% Paleo Restaurants.
 Woot Woot!

 You read that right.
 This is a list of restaurants where everything on the menu is 100% paleo.
 That means the menu is free of all grains, gluten, legumes, dairy, soy, refined oils, refined sugars, and processed and artificial foods.
 The focus is on high-quality real food: fresh vegetables, high quality meat and seafood, healthy fats, and paleo-friendly herbs and sauces.
 In other words: Restaurant Heaven.
-It's a small list, but with locations around the world, it's a sign of a global movement of people who want to eat for health.
-These restaurants also care about food quality and sustainability, prioritizing local, seasonal, organic, wild-caught, grass-fed, and pastured ingredients whenever possible.
-My dream is to eat at one of these someday soon, and all of them eventually.
+It’s a small list (and honestly it’s gotten smaller since I first wrote this post in 2017).
+Niche restaurants are a challenging business, so if you live near one of these, visit them today!

 - Palaeo – Primal Gastronomi: 7 locations in Denmark – Peter Emil Nielsen is on a mission – to create healthy, fast food around the world.
 He’s starting with his home country of Denmark, but that’s not where he plans to finish.
 The menu is 100% paleo with 1 exception: you can order cheese as a topping or milk in your coffee, but neither is automatically included in any meal.
 I’ve spoken with Peter and he said patrons can definitely adapt the menu to AIP, but you need to be clear with his staff, because they won’t know what AIP means.